awsdocs/amazon-elasticache-docs/doc_source/redis/backups-restoring.md

 # Restoring from a backup with optional cluster resizing<a name="backups-restoring"></a>

-You can restore the data from a Redis \.rdb backup file to a new cluster at any time\.
+You can only restore backups running r6gd node types into clusters running r6gd node types\.

 The Amazon ElastiCache for Redis restore process supports the following:
 + Upgrading from a Redis \(cluster mode disabled\) cluster to a Redis \(cluster mode enabled\) cluster running Redis version 3\.2\.4\.